 History at St Margaret's aims to stimulate students' minds to create an interest in and enjoyment of exploring the past.
 It is about developing critical skills of historical inquiry and enabling students to see the impact of Historical events on their lives today.
-Through investigations and case studies of key Historical eras and events around the world, students consider, what past societies were like, how these societies ordered their politics, and what beliefs, values and cultures influenced people's actions.
+Through investigations and case studies of key historical eras and events around the world, students consider, what past societies were like, how these societies ordered their politics, and what beliefs, values and cultures influenced people's actions.
 They study the diversity of human experience through history and develop empathy for those involved.
 Students analyse how key events have shaped the world as we know it today.
 They will understand more about themselves as individuals and members of society.

 - Industrial Revolution (1750 1914)

 - Movement of Peoples (1750-1900)

-- Asia and the world Nationalism and Imperialism
+- Asia and the world Nationalism and Imperialism in China 1750-1911

 - World War I (1914 1918) Australia's experience at War

-- Archaeology and Ancient Civilizations
+- Ancient Civilizations: The Roman Empire

 - World War II (1939 1945)

 - Rights and Freedoms (1945 Present)

 - Migration experiences (1945 Present)